brideo/brideo-magento2-scaffolding/README.md

     $ ./brideo-example/src/Model/Setup/InstallSchema.php

-We will also now have a table like this:
+We will also have a table called `brideo_example` which looks like this.

     +-----------+-------------+------+-----+---------+----------------+
     | Field     | Type        | Null | Key | Default | Extra          |